Increasing muscle mass is critical for improving athletic performance, physique and overall health. We look at 9 key foods for optimal muscle gain.

 Muscles are highly specialised contractile cells that are made up of water and one-fifth of protein.
 Therefore to maintain muscle size and build muscle, it is important to regularly consume protein-rich meals and plenty of water.

 Nutritionists recommend that you consume the following foods along with an exercise routine to have optimal muscle gain;

 Eggs are a reliable source of protein, fats and micronutrients which are all essential for basic nutrition.
 Consuming eggs during sports training can help give better training results as the proteins in eggs can improve skeletal muscle synthesis (1).
-They also contain the vitamin B12 which is important for breakdown of fat and for muscle contractions.
+They also contain vitamin B12 which is important for the breakdown of fat and for muscle contractions.

 These are an excellent source of vitamin E which acts as a potent antioxidant.
 This prevents free-radical damage following an intense workout session which subsequently helps muscles recover and promotes muscle growth.
 One study has found that you can safely consume two handfuls of almonds a day without gaining any weight.
 Almonds also contain magnesium which is known to be involved in energy metabolism and the synthesis of protein (2).